-Schwab’s SCHD is largely made up of Amgen, Coca-Cola, Merck, and Verizon and provides exposure to over 100 stocks.
+Schwab’s SCHD comprises Amgen, Coca-Cola, Merck, and Verizon and provides exposure to over 100 stocks.

-With only 103 holdings in the portfolio, SCHD is less diversified compared to other Schwab funds like Schwab Total Stock Market Index Fund (SWTSX).
+With only 103 holdings in the portfolio, SCHD is less diversified than other Schwab funds like Schwab Total Stock Market Index Fund (SWTSX).

 Vanguard Dividend Appreciation ETF (VIG) was launched in 2006 and is one of Vanguard’s ETFs that seeks to track the performance of the S&P U.S. Dividend Growers Index.
 VIG contains large-cap equities and emphasizes holdings with a track record of growing their dividends year over year.